krematas/soccerontable/README.md

 ![Teaser Image](http://grail.cs.washington.edu/projects/soccer/images/teaser.png)

-Warning: I am in the process of transferring the repo, so many things will probably not work.
+Warning: I am in the process of transferring the repo, so some things probably will not work.

 -----------------